binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 1. Do you keep a signed audit log on which users performed which actions and when, via UIs and APIs?

-   On AWS you can enable [CloudTrail](https://aws.amazon.com/cloudtrail/) to log all of your API calls, command line, SDKs, and Console interactions.
+   On AWS you can enable [CloudTrail](https://aws.amazon.com/cloudtrail/) to log all of your API calls, command line tools, SDKs, and Console interactions.
 This will provide a good amount of visibility around who has been accessing the AWS resources and Identities

 2. There is this thing called the shared responsibility model I have heard about between CSPs and their customers.
 Please explain what your role and my role is in the protection of my and my customers data?